trueberryless/the-thinking-hub/src/content/posts/computational-thinking.md

 Why?
 Because software isn't digging a ditch.
 If you have a ditch to dig, adding more people helps.
 In software, adding people increases the **communication overhead** quadratically.
 New people need to be trained, and they interrupt the work of the experienced people.
 Brooks also described "Software Entropy": As time passes, a system becomes less and less well-ordered.
 Eventually, fixing bugs creates more bugs.
 The system wears out, not physically, but logically.

-This realization—that you cannot "construct" software like a building—led us to the modern era.
+This realization — that you cannot "construct" software like a building — led us to the modern era.
 We had to abandon the idea of "Building" and embrace a new metaphor: "Growing."

 ---